 - In order to exclude distributional effects, all agents get the same wage income, save/dissave the same amount, and pay the same income tax.

-- In the initial period the household sector's budget is balanced, that is, consumption expenditures are equal to wage income, and the product market is cleared, that is, the quantity bought is equal to the quantity produced at the market clearing price.
+- In the initial period, the household sector's budget is balanced, that is, consumption expenditures are equal to wage income, and the product market is cleared, that is, the quantity bought is equal to the quantity produced at the market-clearing price.

 - The government needs part of the current output in period t.
 The need is legitimate and undisputed.

 Benchmark scenario: The government taxes the wage income in period t.
 Households reduce consumption expenditures in step.
-Gov fully spends income tax, that is, total consumption expenditures remain unchanged and the market clearing price remains constant.
+Gov fully spends income tax, that is, total consumption expenditures remain unchanged and the market-clearing price remains constant.
 Both, private and public households fully consume their respective shares of output.
 There is no real transfer of goods between periods.

-In period t+1 the private households buy government bonds with their current deposits.
+In period t+1 private households buy government bonds with their current deposits.
 The central bank's balance sheet shrinks again to zero.
 Each household gets the same interest income and pays the same income tax, that is, net income remains unchanged and is fully spent.
-The consumption good output remains constant, the market is cleared.
+The consumer good output remains constant, and the market is cleared.
 The households in effect pay interest to themselves.
 The public budget is balanced, no matter how high or low the interest rate is.

 The individual household is subjectively wealthier in period t+1 and keeps its wealth in the form of interest-bearing bonds.
 Taken private and public households together, ‘our’ total wealth, though, does not increase.
-Psychologically, however, private households become the ‘prudent’ savers/lenders, public households become the ‘reckless’ borrowers.
+Psychologically, however, private households become the ‘prudent’ savers/lenders, and public households become the ‘reckless’ borrowers.
 The problem of creditworthiness emerges.
 Both lenders and borrowers become sleepless.

 What happens in the most elementary case is a deferred payment of income tax.
 This should make the households happy, but it does not.
 The deferment is forgotten and future payment becomes a burden.
 Finally — the ultimate horror — the households' wealth is taxed away.